nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 5a.
 User cancels the operation midway.

     * 5a1.
-System retains the original description and does not edit the internship application.
+System retains the original eventDescription and does not edit the internship application.

       Use case ends.

 * 5b.
-User inputs invalid description.
+User inputs invalid eventDescription.

     * 5b1.
 System shows an error message.
     * 5b2.
-System retains the original description and does not edit the internship application.
+System retains the original eventDescription and does not edit the internship application.

       Use case resumes at step 4.